devkmsg/Resume/resume.md

-# Andrew Thompson
+\begin{center}
+\section{\textbf{Andrew Thompson}}

-19 Forbes Ave
+19 Forbes Ave • Norwood, MA 02062\\netengr2009@gmail.com • 401.368.0359
-Norwood, MA 02062
-netengr2009@gmail.com
-401.368.0359
+\end{center}

 ## Summary

-Driven Systems Administrator seeking a new opportunity.
+*Driven Systems Administrator seeking a new opportunity with a focus on cloud technologies.
 Strong leader with exceptional analytical and problem solving skills with the ability to work under pressure.
-Innovative thinker with interests in automation and scripting.
+Innovative thinker with interests in automation and configuration management.*

 ## Skills
 ### Hardware